 The setting for field 9 must be determined if your 5294 Control Unit communications mode is X.21 switched.
-Fields A and B are reserved and should be left as they are.

 Note: If you have not already completed an IBM Communications Network Worksheet for an X.21 switched network, go to Chapter 5 and fill out the worksheet.
 Then return here.